UWC Procedures

 5.9 Decision of the hearing panel

 Following the hearing, the hearing panel will decide whether the respondent is responsible for the alleged sexual misconduct.
 The standard of proof for each finding of fact and conclusion will be a preponderance of the evidence.
-In determining responsibility, the hearing panel may consider a respondent’s previous formal discipline for other acts of sexual misconduct, including written reprimands, and the respondent’s criminal conviction arising out of the events complained of.
+In determining sanctions after a finding of responsibility, the hearing panel may consider a respondent’s previous formal discipline for other acts of sexual misconduct, including written reprimands, and/or the respondent’s criminal conviction(s) arising out of this past conduct or the events complained of, if any.
 The hearing panel may not consider as evidence of responsibility previous accusations of other acts of sexual misconduct that did not result in formal discipline or the fact that a criminal investigation or prosecution is pending in relation to the events complained of.

-Remedies offered to complainants in order to restore equal access to Yale’s programs and activities may include:
+Remedies offered to complainants in order to restore equal access to Yale’s programs andactivities may include:

 Persons found responsible for sexual misconduct under Section 5 may receive penalties ranging from a reprimand to expulsion from the university or termination of university employment, as discussed in applicable faculty, trainee, student, and staff policies and regulations.